au-research/ARDC-23-things/_things/thing-23.md

 Specialisation in Data
 Management**](https://study.csu.edu.au/courses/library-information-studies/graduate-certificate-data-management "Graduate Certificate and Masters Specialisation in Data Management")

-The School of Information Studies at Charles Sturt University will be offering a Graduate Certificate in Data Management(GCDM).
+The School of Information Studies at Charles Sturt University offers a Graduate Certificate in Data Management(GCDM).
 As practicing information professionals or researchers, formal study in Data Management will enable you to demonstrate you can fill an identified professional skill and knowledge gap.
 Completion of the GCDM